 Creating a Facebook page for your app will allow you to promote the app and engage with potential users whilst building an app community.
 Running a contest is another way to promote your app by encouraging users to tweet and share content on their social networks.
 Another way to spread the world is through a ‘refer-a-friend’ campaign.
 It is important that you remain active on your social media channels to maintain engagement; ask your followers questions and respond to their inquiries, ideas and feedback.
 Don’t forget to include a clear call-to-action across all your channels in order to facilitate engagement with potential app users.

 Implementing paid promotion campaigns will also help extend the momentum of your launch and keep your app visible in the market.
-Another way you can leverage social media is to integrate it within your app, that way users are able to share and promote the app with ease.
+Another way you can leverage social media is to integrate it into your app, that way users are able to share and promote the app with ease.

 Leverage Feedback & Analytics

 Leveraging feedback and a focus on user engagement and retention is essential for app success.
 It is important that users are able to contact you, allowing them to provide feedback and report any bugs found in the app.
 Implement tools that help provide your users with a voice, such as integrating a communication channel in your app.
 You can also prompt users within the app to provide a rating and review.
 Remember happy customers are great brand ambassadors for your app, so make it top priority to resolve any negative reviews.